lrothack/dev-ops/README.md

 - Put your executable Python scripts in the [`scripts`](scripts/) directory.
 Not required necessarily because you can define entry points based on Python functions in [`setup.py`](setup.py).
 - Change [`setup.py`](setup.py) to your needs.
   - Change the `name` to `<name>`.
 Important: The name must match the name of the top-level import directory.
-  - Define the package sources. `find_packages` will recursively search the `include` directory, i.e., the top-level import directory.
+  - Define the package sources. `find_packages` will search the `include` directories, i.e., the top-level import directory and sub-directories according to wildcards.
   - Define your (executable) entry points with `scripts` and/or `entry_points`.
 Important: One executable must be called `<name>` ([see below](#docker-entrypoint)).
   - Add package dependencies with `install_requires`.
   - Add additional (non source) files in `package_data` as needed.
   - Set package meta data, like license, author, etc.
   - Change development dependencies in `extras_require` as needed or define additional build targets.
+- Change the variables in the *configuration* sections of [`Makefile`](Makefile) to your needs.
 - Change [`Dockerfile`](Dockerfile) to your needs.
 This should be uncommon since the definitions/configurations are rather generic.
   - Change the `ENTRYPOINT` / `CMD` definition.
 Set the definition according to your own defaults (scripts/executables).
   - Change the runtime environment.
 The application is currently run as user `user` in working directory `/home/user/app`.